jishi/node-sonos-web-controller/README.md

 * Chrome latest version (31 as of today)
 * Firefox latest version (25 as of today)

-For a screenshot of current progress, see: http://upload.grabbarna.se/files/sonos-web-controller.png For a video demo: http://www.youtube.com/watch?v=_7Dke5LsTF0
+For a screenshot of current progress, see: http://upload.grabbarna.se/files/sonos-web-controller-201412.png For a video demo: http://www.youtube.com/watch?v=_7Dke5LsTF0

 Currently, prev, next, play/pause and the progress bar works.
-Group volume works as well, but not as expected (and doesn't update).
+Volume (player and group) work as well.
 Track info, player state and progress bar updates instantly when controlled from another device, which was one of the main goals with this project.
+You can group and ungroup via drag n' drop, and you can change music source using your favorites (no browsing atm).
+Also, different playmode options can be toggled: repeat, random, crossfade.

 settings.json
 =============